-When the design temperature of a material falls under the higher temperature range than the specified one for the material in Table 7.5.4 and Table 7.5.5 of the Rules, the impact test temperature given in Table 7.5.2 to Table 7.5.5 of the Rules correspondingly to the design temperature may be used instead of the impact test temperature depending on the material.
-For example, in the case of 2.25 % nickel steel pipes used at the design temperature of -45°C, the impact test temperature may be -50°C, while in the case of 3.5 % nickel steel plates used at the design temper--61°C, the impact test temperature may be -70°C.
+The design temperature of a material may falls under the higher temperature range than the specified one for the material from Table 7.5.4 to Table 7.5.7 of the Rules.
+In this case, the impact test temperature correspondingly to the design temperature may be used instead of the impact test temperature depending on the material.
+For example, in the case of 2.25 % nickel steel pipes used at the design temperature of -45°C, the impact test temperature may be -50°C, while in the case of 3.5% nickel steel plates used at the design temperature of -61°C, the impact test temperature may be -70°C. The impact test of austenitic stainless steel may be omitted, subject to agreement with the Society.